 Dr Stacy De Coster

-Stacy De Coster is an Associate Professor of Sociology and a member of the Academy of Outstanding Teachers.
+Stacy De Coster is a Professor of Sociology and a member of the Academy of Outstanding Teachers.
 She received her PhD in sociology at the University of Iowa, where she specialized in criminology and the sociology of mental health.
 Dr. De Coster's research synthesizes classical sociological criminology with insights from a wide variety of sub-disciplines in sociology to address core substantive and theoretical issues.
 Her main streams of research focus on: (1) elaborating theories of crime to understand patterns of offending across gender, race, and intersecting inequalities; (2) broadening criminological theories by considering their application to diverse phenomenon, including mental health and sexual harassment; and (3) elaborating criminological theories to understand the conditions and processes through which communities, families, and peers influence adolescent identities, emotions, well-being, and behaviors.
 Her research has been published in top criminology journals (Criminology, Journal of Research in Crime and Delinquency, Justice Quarterly, and Theoretical Criminology), sociology journals (Sociological Perspectives, Sociological Quarterly, and Work and Occupations), interdisciplinary journals (Youth & Society and Journal of Youth and Adolescence), and prestigious book volumes and series.

 Teaching and Research Interests